Scaling limit of first passage percolation geodesics on planar maps: Introduction

-The scaling limit of the coalescing processes also holds in the case $a=5/2$.
+\paragraph{Generic case.} {Even though Theorem \ref{Th limite d echelle de l arbre} does not hold in the critical generic case $a=5/2$,} the scaling limit of the coalescing processes also holds in the generic case $a=5/2$.
 This should give a new description of the geodesics to the root in the Brownian disk as a flow of diffusions with jumps.
 However, due to the absence of high degree vertices, the scaling limit of the tree of fpp geodesics cannot be stated in the same way as in Theorem \ref{Th limite d echelle de l arbre} in this case so that another approach is needed in the case $a=5/2$.
+Actually, a related approach is carried out in Section 3 of \cite{MS21} for the axiomatic characterization of the Brownian sphere introducing a ``Lévy net''. {Let us also mention the fact that another construction of the Brownian disk is given in \cite{LG19}, which is different from that of \cite{Bett15,BM17}.
+One could try to identify the coalescing flow in one of these constructions.
+Furthermore, let us stress that the tree $\T(\mathfrak{m})$ of geodesics to the root does not correspond to the so-called cactus of the metric space $(\mathfrak{m}^\dagger,d^\dagger_\mathrm{fpp})$ whose analogue for $d_\mathrm{gr}$ is studied in \cite{CLGM13} since the cactus is defined using the geodesic between two points and the point of this geodesic which is closest to the root.
+The cactus does not describe the coalescence of geodesics to the root.
+In particular, we believe that the conjectural scaling limit of $\T(\mathfrak{m})$ under $\P^{(\ell)}$ in the case $a=5/2$ is different from the Brownian cactus of \cite{CLGM13}.}